-In this chapter, the main principles of the IT Strategy will be demonstrated on how they are realised and on their value for all stakeholders.
+This chapter outlines how the main principles of the IT Strategy are realised and highights their value for all stakeholders.

 1.1.
 THE SERVICE-ORIENTED ARCHITECTURE

 The introduction of the service-oriented approach in the design of the new IT systems for customs will result in flexible and modular applications that can adapt easier to the changes and can benefit from the reuse of existing functionality.